Managing Transactions

 | Amount | (Auto-generated) The total amount of the transaction.
 Do not manually edit this cell. |

-Exercise and Assigned Operations
+Exercise and Assigned Operations PRO

 When dealing with options, you may decide to exercise a contract or you may be assigned on a short position.
 The script includes automated logic to bridge these transactions between your options and the underlying equity.